IronKinoko/danmaku/README.md

     textShadow: '-1px -1px #000, -1px 1px #000, 1px -1px #000, 1px 1px #000',
   },

-  // When using canvas engine, Danmaku will create a <canvas> object for each comment,
-  // you should pass in a CanvasRenderingContext2D object.
-  // For example:
-  style: {
-    font: '10px sans-serif',
-    textAlign: 'start',
-    // Note that 'bottom' is the default
-    textBaseline: 'bottom',
-    direction: 'inherit',
-    fillStyle: '#000',
-    strokeStyle: '#000',
-    lineWidth: 1.0,
-    // ...
-  },

   // A custom render to draw comment.
   // when `render` exist, `text` and `style` will be ignored.

-  // When using DOM engine, you should return an HTMLElement.
+  // you should return an HTMLElement.
   render: function () {
     var $div = document.createElement('div')
     var $img = document.createElement('img')